Computing Approximate Greatest Common Right Divisors of Differential Polynomials: Introduction

 \section{Introduction}

 The problem of computing the GCRD in a symbolic and exact setting dates back to \citet{Ore33}, who presents a Euclidean-like algorithm.
-See \citep{BroPet94} for an elaboration of this approach. \citet{Li97} introduce a differential-resultant-based algorithm which makes computation of the GCRD very efficient using modular arithmetic.
-We adapt this latter approach to a numerical setting in this paper.
+See \citep{BroPet94} for an elaboration of this approach. \citet{Li97} introduces a differential-resultant-based algorithm which makes computation of the GCRD very efficient using modular arithmetic.
+The technique of \citet{Li97} is an extension of ideas presented by \citet{grigorev90} for computing GCRDs of differential operators.

 The analogous approximate GCD problem for usual (commutative) polynomials has been a key topic of research in symbolic-numeric computing since its inception.
 A full survey is not possible here, but we note the deep connection between our current work and that of \citep{CGTW95}; see also \citep{KarLak96}, \citep{SasSas97}, and \citep{ZenDay04}.
 Also important to this current work is the use of so-called structured (numerical) matrix methods for approximate GCD, such as structured total least squares (STLS) and structured total least norm (STLN); see \citep{BGM05} and \citep{KYZ05}.
 More directly employed later in this paper is the multiple polynomial approximate GCD method of \citet{KYZ06}.
 This latter paper also provides a nice survey of the current state of the art in approximate GCDs.
 Finally, we modify the proof of \cite{KYZ07b}, an optimization approach to computing the GCD of multiple, multivariate \emph{commutative} polynomials, to prove the existence of a globally nearest GCRD.